tenzir/tenzir/web/docs/tql2/operators/schemas.md

 ## Examples

-See all available schema definitions for the schema `suricata.alert`:
+### See all available definitions for a given schema

 ```tql
 schemas